WLTP Explained

 Where energy change = (voltage x current over time) / 3600 (to give Wh).

-How is WLTP efficiency calculated? (p.
+How is WLTP consumption calculated? (p.
 764)

 The WLTP refers to this as electric energy consumption, but with a different definition: "Electric energy consumption of the applicable WLTP test cycle based on the recharged electric energy from the mains and the pure electric range".

-It’s very confusing that “energy consumption” refers to recharged energy or energy directly from the battery.
+It's very confusing that "energy consumption" refers to recharged energy OR energy directly from the battery.

 Efficiency (Wh/km) = Recharged electric energy from the mains (Wh) / Electric range (km).